Newly Diagnosed Type 2 Diabetes Group Consultations

 Yes, there is a consent process in place and this helps you and others stay safe and preserves the whole group’s confidentiality.

-What happens at a group clinic?
+What happens at a video group clinic (VGC)?

 They will ask you to confirm your identity and check you are happy to take part.
 Then they will start the session by reminding everyone in the group to keep information confidential and to follow some simple group rules or understandings that help you to get the most out of the clinic and your time with your clinician.

-What’s the benefit of a group clinic?
+What's the benefit of a video group clinic?

 Can I still have a one to one telephone or face to face consultation with my doctor or nurse?